brillout/awesome-react-components/readme.md

 ###### Notification

-*Toaster / alert / snackbar — Notify the user with a temporary little modal*
+*Toaster / snackbar — Notify the user with a modeless temporary little popup*

  - [react-notification-system](https://github.com/igorprado/react-notification-system) - A complete and totally customizable component for notifications in React.
  - [react-notification](https://github.com/pburtchaell/react-notification) - Snackbar notifications for React.